MarissaB/SecretSanta/README.txt

 Happy holidays!
 I created this little application to make pairing in bulk a lot faster for our subreddit's Secret Santa event.

-To use: Run the EXE build.
+To use: Extract the App.zip folder and run the EXE within it.

 1. Import the file of users.
 --- Must be tab-delimited (TSV).